i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 This overhead may be managed by doing key generation in advance, in a separate thread, to keep a pool of suitable keys.

+The generator does the ENCODE_ELG2() function to determine suitability.
+Therefore, the generator should store the result of ENCODE_ELG2() so it does not have to be calculated again.

 Additionally, the unsuitable keys may be added to the pool of keys used for [NTCP2]_, where Elligator2 is not used.
 The security issues of doing so is TBD.